Wojteek/dynhost/README.md

 **Options**
 ```
---auth-username value  The username of the DynHost option
+--auth-username value  The authentication username of the DynHost option [$OVH_AUTH_USERNAME]
---auth-password value  The password of the DynHost option
+--auth-password value  The authentication password of the DynHost option [$OVH_AUTH_PASSWORD]
---hostname value       The hostname of the DynHost option
+--hostname value       The hostname of the DynHost option [$OVH_HOSTNAME]
 ```

 ## Auto start